buaazp/uq/README.md

 #### admin api

-An admin http server starts when uq started.
-It uses another port (default is 8809) to listen http requests.
+An admin http server starts when uq is started.
+It uses another port (default is 8809) to listen for http requests.

 ```
 // get stat of a line